cardboard-iguana/cardboard-iguana.com/log/2022-08-02-aws-deep-dive.md

 > AWS is responsible for security *of* the cloud, while customers are responsible for security *in* the cloud.
 >
-> — Rudy Chetty, “AWS Cloud Practitioner Essentials”
+> - Rudy Chetty, "AWS Cloud Practitioner Essentials"

-Apparently, “AWS phone support scams” are a thing.
+Apparently, "AWS phone support scams" are a thing.

 ## User Permissions